Joshua-Otten/AutomatedPythonTranslation/README.md

 	- openai_cost_tracker Python library
 	- API key for ChatGPT

+The csv 'pipeline_translations_corrections' includes all translations and corrections from the pipeline in French, Greek, Hindi, and Bengali.
+Note that these are also automatically processed (replace spaces with underscores and eliminate determiners) in order to be compatible with UniPy.

 Usage Steps for translating Python terms in pipeline:
 1. add terms to translate within the 'make_lists.py' file, according to commented specifications
 2. run make_lists.py